 Club Central proudly support the local community in many ways.

-Below are just some of the initiatives we have been involved in.
+Below are just some of the initiatives we are or have been involved in.

 Club Central is a proud partner of MS Australia.
 Club Central Hurstville has a Donation Bin located in the carpark on Level B1.